Table of Contents

 Here are a few final things to consider.
 These points are of a general nature:

-- Make sure your review is based on the book you just read rather than on the book you wanted or hoped it would be.
+- Make sure your review is based on the book you have just read, so that your impressions are quite fresh.
 It is permissible to draw attention to any failings or shortcomings in a book.
 In fact, you should do this but you should not criticize a work if it is not something the author did not intend it to be.